RetroDECK/ES-DE/USERGUIDE-DEV.md

 Submenu containing all the settings for the screensaver.
 These are described in detailed below.

+**Enable theme variant triggers**

+Non-legacy theme sets can optionally contain variant trigger configuration which changes the layout on a per-gamelist basis if there is no game media available, or if there is no game videos available.
+This option makes it possible to disable that functionality and always apply the default configuration for the selected variant.

 **Blur background when menu is open**

 This option will blur the background behind the menu slightly.
 Normally this can be left enabled, but if you have a really slow GPU, disabling this option may make the application feel a bit more responsive.